Australian Cobberdogs

 There is no definitive list of dogs that have gone into the development as part of the selection was for temperament and health.

 Even tempered, trusting, happy, loyal, confident and sociable, eager to please, observant, and adapts well to new situations and environments.
 Easily trained but can appear to be stubborn when confused.
 Full of vitality, energy and playfulness with clown like behaviour when free but subdued and gentle when handled.
 Has the ability to make the humans in its life feel that it has a unique intuition, a mutual connection and that it can display an appropriate response to their emotional and physical needs.
 The Australian Cobberdog is easy to live with, an ideal family member and an excellent emotional support companion for those with special needs.
+It is this temperament that sets the Australian Cobberdog apart from other breeds.

 All Australian Cobberdogs are registered with the MDBA and our puppy buyers will receive an MDBA pedigree with their pups full ancestry on it.